School and college transport

 How can I refer?

-If the student who requires travel assistance is in the process of being assessed for, or is already in possession of an education, heath and care plan, travel should be considered as part of that process.
+If the student who requires travel assistance is in the process of being assessed for, or is already in possession of an education, health and care plan, travel should be considered as part of that process.
 However, should you have any query please contact your SEND keyworker.
+SEN Keyworker Contacts

 When travel assistance has been agreed, a letter will be sent to you detailing the arrangements.
 Please be aware it can take up to 20 working days after your SEND keyworker has confirmed your child’s eligibility (and payment received if required) for travel to be put in place.

-For students who are already in receipt of travel assistance and should you have any query about the day to day operation of the transport, please contact the Special Educational Needs Travel Assistance team – contact details can be found on the SEN school travel section of our main website.
+For students who are already in receipt of travel assistance and should you have any query about the day to day operation of the transport, please contact the Special Educational Needs Travel Assistance team.

 Where can I find more information?